As the cost of living continues to bite, high insurance premiums are hitting Australians particularly hard.

 "This is an example of a policy that looks good on paper but has priced itself out of contention," says Graham.

-With a 69% features score it's a strong performer when it comes to cover – including a 20% underinsurance safety net – but it's significantly more expensive than comparable "premium cover" policies.
-With the worst price score in our review, it just doesn't offer good value for money.
+With a 68% cover score, it's a strong performer when it comes to features and benefits – including a 20% underinsurance safety net – but it's significantly more expensive than comparable "premium cover" policies.
+With almost the worst price score in our review, it just doesn't offer good value for money.

-In a July 2024 price comparison containing over 5000 hypothetical customer profiles, this product was the most expensive in about a third of scenarios where Guild provided a quote.
+In an October 2024 price comparison containing over 5000 hypothetical customer profiles, this product was the most expensive in about a third of scenarios where Guild provided a quote.
 In a few cases, their quote was more than ten times the cheapest quote available.

 This is an example of a policy that looks good on paper but has priced itself out of contention